aliang8/Bomberman/README.md

 Added movement to bots, although bots are still bugged in their movements.

 Players no longer collide into walls, but bots do.

+Anthony 5/25/16

+-Added sprites for Bomb, made features for Bomb

 ##Project plan/outline including our goals prioritized by importance and chronology (things to do + things already done): ##
 (SUBJECT TO CHANGE)